 I stepped towards her and, as politely (awkwardly) as I could, asked for a picture as well.
 Once again, she nodded graciously and I turned to ask the elderly couple to take a picture for me–only to find them walking away.
 I turned back and, after a moment’s hesitation, improvised a bit:

 After taking one of the most memorable selfies of my life, I showed her the picture; thankfully, she seemed amused.
-Afterwards, I thanked her and we each walked away.
+Afterward, I thanked her and we each walked away.
 Travel really is all about those chance happenings!
 Memories 🙂

 There you have it, a list of five awesome things to do in Kyoto.
 Have you been to Kyoto before?
 If so, let me know what recommendations you have for fully experiencing the city.
 I look forward to hearing from you!